 SOM does not accept transfer credits for applied lessons or enembles from any institution; this includes students that continue their University of Iowa education from M.A. to D.M.A.

 The Associate Director will consult with a designated faculty member in the area, and will receive a recommendation in writing from the area or area head regarding the requested transfer credit.
 The Associate Director will then determine an outcome based on the recommendation from the area.
 Students will be notified of the results by letter.

-To facilitate registration scheduling, students are urged to request transfer credit in the first year of enrollment in the graduate program.
+To facilitate registration scheduling, students are urged to request transfer credit in the first semester of enrollment in the graduate program.
 It is the responsibility of the student to be an advocate for his or her academic file while at the University of Iowa and to be cognizant of particular academic course requirements that pertain to his or her individual degree programs.